rohitmadrileno15/image-map-app/README.md

 ![map-image](https://res.cloudinary.com/samadritsarkar/image/upload/v1593327923/image-map/63-630819_location-clipart-flat-map-location-map-clip-art_xzrd08.png)

+Let's explain it's practical use, suppose you are new to place and you obviously want to click pictures, a lot of good ones.
+But, being new to that place, its kind of hard for you to locate where good sites actually are.
+Now, what you can do is, open up the webapp and give a radius of where you can just go to click pictures, and then it will show you all the relevant pics with their marker pins on a central map, from where you can see their pics and if you like them, you can obviously make your decision.

+Again, if you have been to a place and got wonderful pics, you can simply upload them in the webapp and it will get stored for the above mentioned case above, Thus giving you as a photographer a nice niche to develop and showcase.
+Also, travellers a chance to know unknown places.

 ## Features -
 * Upload image files taken from mobile.
 * It will be pinned to the map and will be showcased to the world.